 Understand Customer Needs

-Just as marketing, sales and service teams gain a deep understanding of customers' passion points and challenges through regular, direct interactions with your target audience, HR, IT and Finance can gain greater understanding of customer needs by spending time with these front-line teams and finding opportunties to listen to the voice-of-the-customer through survey results and other forums.
+Just as marketing, sales and service teams gain a deep understanding of customers' passion points and challenges through regular, direct interactions with your target audience, HR, IT and finance can gain greater understanding of customer needs by spending time with these front-line teams and finding opportunities to listen to the voice-of-the-customer through survey results and other forums.

 Focus on Top Organizational Priorities